openhab/org.openhab.binding.zwave/doc/shenzhen/powerplug_0_0.md

 ### Parameter 7: Remember Relay ON/OFF status after power failure.

 Plug state after power-on
-Define how will the Plug react after the power supply is back on.
+<p&gtDefine how will the Plug react after the power supply is back on.
 0 = will be off after the power supply is reconnected.
-Others = remember relay status
+Others = remember relay status</p&gt
 The following option values may be configured -:

 | Value  | Description |